bbw7561135/Simulation-and-Modelling/README.md

 ## traffic_flow
 WIP: Simulates the flow of traffic on a multiple-lane road.

+# assignment-notebooks
+## Coursework 01 MC
+The submitted Jupyter notebook for the Monte Carlo coursework.
+## Coursework 01 MD
+The submitted Jupter notebook for the Molecular Dynamics coursework.

 # finite-elements
 ## 1d-finite-element-solver
 Computes the temperature of a 1D system using finite element methods.
+## 2d-finite-element-solver
+WIP: Computes the temperature of a 2D system using finite element methods.

 # molecular-dynamics
 ## co_molecule